AyoubChraiti/AyoubChraiti/README.md

 - **Problem Solving :** Analytical thinking and creative solutions.
 - **Software Development :** Agile Methodology, and Test-Driven Development (TDD).

-## alx student

-I initially embarked on my coding journey by enrolling in the Data Science Hybrid Program at ALX last year.
-This invaluable experience provided me with a solid foundation and set me on the right track for my ongoing journey.

 ## 1337 Student

-My academic path at 1337, renowned for its project-focused learning approach, has exposed me to a wide array of programming challenges.
-This environment has allowed me to excel in software development, algorithms, and system architecture while nurturing my ability to thrive in collaborative team settings.
+My academic path at 1337 renowned for its project-focused learning approach, has exposed me to a wide array of programming challenges.
+This environment has allowed me to excel in software development, algorithms, and system architecture while enhacing my ability to thrive in collaborative team settings.

 ## Personal Statement